Working with Roles and Scopes

 , which, similar to account permissions, imply access to another set of permissions:

-The projects of Deepgram On-premises (on-prem) users have been granted on-premises product scopes based on their contract.
-Any user with these scopes may create on-premises API keys and on-premises distribution credentials.
+Deepgram self-hosted users have been assigned self-hosted product scopes in accordance with their contracts.
+Any user with these scopes may create self-hosted API keys and distribution credentials.

-The full list of on-prem product scopes is as follows:
+The full list of self-hosted product scopes is as follows:

-scope can be provided at on-prem API key creation time as a short-hand which implies all available on-prem product scopes.
-For example, suppose an API key has the onprem:product:api
+scope can be provided at self-hosted API key or distribution credentials creation time as a short-hand which implies all available self-hosted product scopes.

 scopes granted to it.
-For requests authenticated with that API key, the use of onprem:products
+For requests authenticated with that API key, the use of self-hosted:products

 would imply all of those scopes when included in a key creation request.